-Literature
+Literature:

 Curriculum in the e-learning system

 ppt of the lesson

-Title of the course: NEPTUN-code: Weekly classes: Credit: 2

-Environmental impact RKXHV1ABNE lecture+practical Exam type: tm
+Title of the course: Environmental impact assessment NEPTUN-code: RKXHV1ABNE Weekly classes: lecture+practical work+lab work 1+1+0 Credit: 2 Exam type: tm Course leader: Position: Required preliminary knowledge (with Imre Biczó, Dr. master teacher Neptun code):

-assessment work+lab work

-1+1+0

-Course leader: Position: Required preliminary knowledge (with

-Imre Biczó Dr senior research Neptun code):

-fellow ,

-~

 Students get the concept of impact assessment and to study the methodology of impact assessments.
 Learn the main steps of creating the environmental impact assessment and it's purpose, as well as the structure of the environmental management system and the methodology of environmental auditing.
-To get know with the procedures that occure during the environmental engineering practices within the impact assessment methodology.
-The objective of this course is attitude shaping and transfering knowledge which can be used in practice.
+To get know with the procedures that occur during the environmental engineering practices within the impact assessment methodology.
+The objective of this course is attitude shaping and transferring knowledge which can be used in practice.